qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_articles.rst

 This will two output files in the *build/script* path, ``myapp_bar.js`` and ``myapp_baz.js``.

+However there are two additional catches:

+ * You can't generate a source version of the variant builds.
+ * The script path within ``build/index.html`` is wrong and has to be adapted manually.

+During the build the ``index.html`` is copied from ``source/index.html`` to ``build/index.html`` which references a script file named ``myapp.js``.
+But now you have two new files (``build/script/myapp_bar.js``, ``build/script/myapp_baz.js``) and no ``build/script/myapp.js``.

+You can change the ``build/index.html`` manually but it gets overridden every time.
+This can be a workaround for the time being.

 .. _pages/tool/generator/generator_config_articles#browser-specific_builds:

 Browser-specific Builds
 -----------------------

 By predefining select environment keys, builds can be tailored towards specific clients.
-See the :ref:`Feature Configuration Editor article <pages/application/featureconfigeditor#featureconfigeditor>` for instructions.
+See the :ref:`Feature Configuration Editor article
+<pages/application/featureconfigeditor#featureconfigeditor>` for instructions.